 - If you are planning to make available material that has co-authors, you should ask their permission first.

-- Most gold open access articles or book chapters can be archived in the institutional repository without the need to ask for permission, because they are published with a Creative Commons licence.
+- Most gold open access articles or book chapters can be archived in the institutional repository without the asking permission, because they are published with a Creative Commons licence.
 Remember to upload your gold open access publications via Cristin, to ensure long-term archiving and to comply with institutional and funder mandates.

 Do you find this difficult?
 Don't panic!
 After you deliver the full text document in Cristin, library staff will check your publication before it is made openly available online in the repository.